Mike Cowlishaw

-Mike Cowlishaw is a visiting professor at the Department of Computer Science at the University of Warwick, and a Fellow of the Royal Academy of Engineering.
+Michael Frederic Cowlishaw is a Fellow of the Royal Academy of Engineering. and sometime visiting professor at the Department of Computer Science at the University of Warwick.
 He is a retired IBM Fellow, and was a Fellow of the Institute of Engineering and Technology, and the British Computer Society.
 He was educated at Monkton Combe School and the University of Birmingham.